 This can be handled much more efficiently once you do not have to collect various Excel files and consolidate them.

 It is best to work with a suitable database from the start.
-This database should allow integration with other systems and a central data evaluation for reports.
+This database should allow integration with other systems through integration middleware and central data evaluation for reports.
 This leaves more time for the analysis of the reports.
-This analysis in turn enables well-founded and fast decisions based on up-to-date data.
+The analysis in turn enables you to make well-founded and fast decisions based on up-to-date data.

 Ensuring Data Quality

 The PMO is also responsible for ensuring the reports’ data quality.
-But how do you recognize whether the data of a project report are complete, correct and up to date?
+But how do you recognize whether the data of a project report is complete, correct and up to date?

 The challenge is to determine which projects vary from the plan, e.g. with the aid of plausibility checks.
 Is the stage of completion, which the project manager indicated in the project report, actually correct?

-Among others, the following information can help to check whether the data are complete, correct and up to date:
+Among others, the following information can help to check whether the data is complete, correct and up to date:

 1. Complete